libp2p/specs/pubsub/README.md

 The signature is computed over the marshalled message protobuf _excluding_ the key field.
 The protobuf blob is prefixed by the string `libp2p-pubsub:` before signing.

+When signature validation fails for a signed message, the implementation must drop the message and block propagation.
+Locally, it may treat this event in whichever manner it wishes (e.g. logging).

 ## The Topic Descriptor

 The topic descriptor message is used to define various options and parameters